Backlinks are a search engine optimizer’s best friend.

 If you’ve received a manual action and/or a notification from Google, it’s a legitimate threat.

 Otherwise, you’ll need to study your own backlink profile and rankings to determine whether the link is a threat.
-Conduct a backlink profile analysis using a link checker tool to see where your links are coming from, and look for any anomalies.
+Conduct a backlink profile analysis using a backlink checker tool to see where your links are coming from, and look for any anomalies.
 Do you notice a significant drop in rankings around the time you acquired a suspicious link?

 If so, this link may be a threat.